legumeinfo/datastore-specifications/Genus/species/about_this_collection/README.md

 ### Description and details about description_Genus_species.yml file

 This file contains information about the (1) Genus species (gensp), (2) resources (tools) available for the gensp and (3) information about each strain with the gensp.
-The information present in this file are used to populate the information on the [SoyBase Genomics](https://www.soybase.org/resources/) page.
+The information present in this file are used to populate the information on the Genomics tabs at [SoyBase](https://www.soybase.org/resources/), [LegumeInfo](https://www.legumeinfo.org/genomics/), and [PeanutBase](https://www.peanutbase.org/genomics/), and for loading the respective InterMine instances, and for populating some tool pages -- notably, the [SoyBase page of genome browsers](https://www.soybase.org/tools/browsers/).
+Thus, it is important that this data is up-to-date and correctly formatted.

 ```
 ---